theSaneHatter/python_BF_interpreter/README.md

 S
 </pre>

-(the first 'S' is printed beause all `.`'s also print to the terminal.)
+(the first 'S' is printed beause all `.`s also print to the terminal.)

 ```